kronflux/canze-rs/README.md

 ![Hardware overview](images/canze-rs.webp)

 ## Description
-This small linux tool is intended to connect to Renault Zoe's CAN bus and provide some basic parameters.<br>
+This small linux tool is intended to connect to Renault Zoe's CAN bus via a Bluetooth ELM327 OBD2 adapter and push live battery telemetry data to a local REST endpoint (designed to integrate with `aa-proxy-rs`).<br>
-Name of the project is inspired by (and a tribute to) a great [CanZE](https://canze.fisch.lu/) project.<br>
+The of the project is inspired by (and a tribute to) a great [CanZE](https://canze.fisch.lu/) project.<br>

 #### Supported Vehicles:
 - Hyundai Ioniq 5
 - Kia EV6

-#### This tool is provides the following four parameters:
+#### This tool polls and transmits the following parameters:
-- SOC (state of charge)
+- SOC (State of Charge)
-- Active power from the grid (when charging from AC)
-- SOH (battery's state of health)
-- Total vehicle distance (odometer)

-It is intended to running constantly (as a daemon) sensing when the car's OBD dongle is in range.
-When the car is not in sleep mode (eg. when it is charging), then provides the parameters.
+- External Temperature

+It is intended to be orchestrated by the `aa-proxy-rs` daemon.
+When an Android Auto session begins, it connects to the OBD dongle and transmits the collected battery data via HTTP POST to `http://localhost/ev-battery-data`, which fulfills the telemetry requirements needed for Android Auto EV Routing.

 ## Usage
 ```
 canze-rs 0.1.0
-Renault Zoe parameter provider
+Renault Zoe EV battery data telemetry logger

 USAGE:
     canze-rs [OPTIONS]